RiotGamesCookbooks/dirsrv-cookbook/README.md

 Name | Description | Type | Default
 -----|-------------|------|----------
 common_name | The name of the plugin, including spaces | String | Name Attribute attributes | The attributes/values to be set.
-See dirsrv_entry | Hash
-append_attributes | The attributes/values to be appended to any existing values.
-See dirsrv_entry | Hash
+See ldap cookbook| Hash append_attributes | The attributes/values to be appended to any existing values.
+See ldap cookbook | Hash

 __ACTIONS__
 * __enable__